felipealfonsog/TermNotes/README.md

 🚀 **Excited to Present Version 1.0.4** 🚀

-I am thrilled to announce that soon I'll be presenting version 1.0.4 of the Terminal Notes Utility!
-Currently, we are at v.1.0.3.8, and I'm going even further with exciting new features and improvements! 🎉
+I am thrilled to announce version 1.0.4 of the Terminal Notes Utility!
+I'm going even further with exciting new features and improvements! 🎉

 **Implemented Changes and Features:**